chowdhut/usdm-digital-soa/README.md

 Most data managers have heard the acronym **USDM** (the CDISC Unified Study Definitions Model).
 Few have seen it land on a *real* assessment.

-So this walk takes **one** assessment — a 6-Minute Walk Test (6MWT), performed at three visits — and follows it all the way down: from a single sentence in a protocol to the actual USDM v4 classes, columns, and IDs that hold it.
+So this walk takes **one** assessment — a 6-Minute Walk Test (6MWT), performed at three visits on Day 1 of each visit— and follows it all the way down: from a single sentence in a protocol to the actual USDM v4 classes, columns, and IDs that hold it.

 No abstraction.
 Just the tables, the column names, and where each one points.